The Democratic Republic of the Congo and the World Bank: IDA

 The International Development Association (IDA) has awarded over US$3.7 million in credits and approximately US$5.5 million in grants to the DRC over the course of their relationship.
-As of 2018, a little over US$1 million of credit and US$2.7 million in grants is currently being disbursed.
+As of 2018, a little over US$1 million in credit and US$2.7 million in grants is currently being disbursed.
 The current credits (loans) and grants are financing projects that help with development, infrastructure, environmental rehabilitation, raising education levels, and increasing women's rights, among other areas.

 IFC

-The International Finance Corporation's (IFC) investments amounts to over US$429 million, which funds projects committed to the development of the DRC.
+The International Finance Corporation's (IFC) investments amount to over US$429 million, which funds projects committed to the development of the DRC.
 The IFC has eight active projects that primarily focus on the manufacturing sector by expanding access to financing.
 The IFC is assisting the DRC to improve the business environment, including easing the process of obtaining permits, starting businesses, and paying taxes.
 Additionally, the IFC created the Conflict-Affected States in Africa (CASA) initiative to suggest methods of improving the DRC's overall investments and increasing support for small businesses.
 The IFC has primarily partnered with the World Bank in order to encourage further investments in the DRC.
 The IFC also works with the Organization for the harmonization in Africa of Business Law (OHADA) in order to induce further economic growth.
 Management training programs have been offered by the IFC, which have helped in the growth of local, small businesses.

 MIGA

 As of late 2018, the Multilateral Investment Guarantee Agency (MIGA) has not made any guarantees to the DRC.
 Prior contributions have helped the DRC to build its infrastructure and rehabilitate its private sector.
 Between 2009 and 2016, MIGA contributed more than US$187 million worth of guarantees to the country.
-Most projects pertain to securing shareholder loans and building infrastructure to obtain more foreign investment.
+Most projects focused on securing shareholder loans and building infrastructure to attract foreign investment, while aiming to address challenges like environmental degradation and infrastructure gaps.
 This has the potential to help in addressing the degradation of roads and infrastructure in the country caused by past and current conflict.